-The Tinsley Art Project is a major public art project in the Tinsley Locks and Blackburn Meadows area of Sheffield – the gateway to the Sheffield City Region.
+The Tinsley Art Project is a major public art project in the Tinsley Locks and Blackburn Meadows area of Sheffield.
+It's visible from the M1 viaduct and is the gateway to the city and region.

-Following an open appointment process the studio of British artist Alex Chinneck was appointed by the Project Board to create a significant public artwork inspired by the area's rich industrial history and natural beauty and supporting the wider regeneration of the Lower Don Valley.
+Following an open appointment process, the studio of British artist Alex Chinneck was appointed by the Project Board to create a significant public artwork inspired by the area's rich industrial history and natural beauty, supporting the wider regeneration of the Lower Don Valley.

 Further information on the Tinsley art project

-The Tinsley Art Project is largely funded by E.ON who pledged £500,000 to us following the demolition of the Tinsley Cooling Towers and has attracted further funding form British Land owners of Meadowhall.
+The Tinsley Art Project is funded by E.ON who pledged £500,000 to us following the demolition of the Tinsley Cooling Towers.
+It has also attracted further funding from British Land owners of Meadowhall.

-It brings together important partners in the area including Tinsley Forum, Canal and River Trust, Yorkshire Water, E.ON, British Land and Rotherham Metropolitan District Council.
+It brings together important partners in the area including Tinsley Forum, E.ON, British Land, Canal and River Trust, Yorkshire Water, Sheffield Industrial Museums Trust and Rotherham Metropolitan District Council.

 Women of Steel

-The bronze statue, which has been designed by leading sculptor Martin Jennings, has been unveiled outside the City Hall in Barker’s Pool.
-The statue is to celebrate the Women of Steel and honours those women who worked in Sheffield's steel works and factories during both World Wars.
+The bronze statue, designed by leading sculptor Martin Jennings, stands outside the City Hall in Barker’s Pool.
+The statue is to celebrate the Women of Steel and honour those women who worked in Sheffield's steel works and factories during both World Wars.